 PLEASE NOTE: SIMPLIFIED SUBMISSION PROCEDURE

-• a title page (click here for the template to prepare the title page) and
+• a separate title page which should contain the title, authors' names and address, acknowledgements and word count (click here for the template to prepare the title page);

-• an anonymized manuscript file (preferably in Word; click here for the template to prepare the anonymous main document); length of the text, including references and footnotes: about 6,000 to 10,000 words; in general, tables and figures should not require more than 4 additional pages in the journal; more material can be made available online as supplementary data.
+•the main document should be kept anonymous and contain title, abstract, SER keywords, JEL classification and main body of the document.
+Please refrain from any self-citations such as "authors' own", forthcoming etc. in both text and footnotes.
+Click here for the template to prepare the anonymous main document).
+Please note the length of the text, including references and footnotes, must be between 6,000 to 10,000 words; in general, tables and figures should not require more than 4 additional pages in the journal; more materi

 All material to be considered for publication in Socio-Economic Review should be in electronic form via the journal's online submission and review system.

 Details on how to submit online and how to upload the manuscripts are given in the online submission instructions.
 But, please, read our guidelines for the preparation of manuscripts first.